 Using NSAIDs for cold and flu

-Other people who may need to avoid these drugs or take them with medical guidance:
+Other people who may need to avoid these drugs or take them with medical guidance include those who:

-Serious side effects are less common than mild ones, and the likelihood of any side effect varies between people.
-People taking drugs in high doses or over a long term are more likely to have side effects.
+Serious side effects are less common than mild ones, and the likelihood of any side effect varies among individuals.
+People taking drugs in high dosages or over a more extended term are more likely to have side effects.

-Less severe side effects experienced by some people include:
+Less severe side effects that some people experience include:

 - indigestion and other gut complaints

-Adverse events rarely associated with NSAIDs include problems with:
+Rare adverse events associated with NSAIDs include problems with:

 - fluid retention